lovasoa/dezoomify-rs/README.md

         --retry-delay <retry-delay>
             Amount of time to wait before retrying a request that failed.
 Applies only to the first retry.
-Subsequent retries follow an exponential backoff strategy: each one is twice as long as the previous one [default: 2s] --timeout <timeout>
+Subsequent retries follow an exponential backoff strategy: each one is twice as long as the previous one [default: 2s] -c, --tile-cache <tile-storage-folder>
+            A place to store the image tiles when after they are downloaded and decrypted.
+By default, tiles are not stored to disk (which is faster), but using a tile cache allows retrying partially failed downloads, or stitching the tiles with an external program --timeout <timeout>
             Maximum time between the beginning of a request and the end of a response before the request should be interrupted and considered failed [default: 30s]